cocoahero/android-geojson/README.md

 2. Import the library into your Eclipse workspace.
 3. Add the newly imported Android Library Project as a dependency to your application project.

-If you need help, try checking out the [offical Android documentation on library projects](http://developer.android.com/tools/projects/projects-eclipse.html#ReferencingLibraryProject).
+If you need help, try checking out the [official Android documentation on library projects](http://developer.android.com/tools/projects/projects-eclipse.html#ReferencingLibraryProject).

 ### Sample Usage